Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/5-deploy-to-azure.md

 	**requirements.txt** contains a list of Python packages that must be installed along with the app when the app is deployed to Azure.

-1. Open a Command Prompt or terminal window and `cd` to change to the project directory.
+1. Open a Command Prompt or terminal window and `cd` to the project directory.

 1. Execute the command below to deploy the Web site to Azure, replacing APP_NAME with the name you want to assign to the site.
 The name must be **unique with Azure**, so you probably won't be able to use a common name such as "contoso" or "contosotravel" unless you append some random characters to the end.